zoondka/maps.zoondka.com/README.md

 Configuration & provisioning for our tile server @ maps.zoondka.com using Ansible

 ## The Stack
 Our tile server is a composition of various tools & applications for the entire tile generation & serving process (storing data, generating vector tiles, storing tiles, serving tiles) all packed into one machine.
 For storing data, we use the usual suspects: PostgreSQL & [osm2pgsql](https://github.com/openstreetmap/osm2pgsql).
 For tile generation and serving, we use tools by Wikimedia: [Tilerator](https://github.com/kartotherian/tilerator) and our own fork of [Kartotherian](https://github.com/kartotherian/kartotherian).
 And for storing generated tiles, we use Cassandra.
-We also host our [zoondka-maps](https://github.com/zoondka/zoondka-maps) app from the same server which uses these tiles.
+We also host our [zoondka-maps](https://github.com/zoondka/zoondka-maps) app which uses these tiles.

 ## Requirements
 ```